khinoj/first-day-repo/in-class-material/Week-3/day-3/26-Stu_Object-This/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-- JavaScript has its own built-in `Math` object with mathematical functions we can use.
+* JavaScript has its own built-in `Math` object with mathematical functions we can use.
 How can we combine `Math.floor()` and `Math.random()` to randomly select an element from an array?

 Use [Google](https://www.google.com) or another search engine to research this.

 ---

-© 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
+© 2022 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.